CleoBrown/Countries-Educational-React-App-/README.md

 ```

-## Open "Server" folder in terminal:
+## Run the Server: Open "Server" folder in terminal:

 - To use NPM in Server application:<br>
 <br>Run: